teoring/crawlson.github.io/README.md

 You can set only one travel address and **this setting will only work if you configure travel address, travel time or travel distance and commute mode**.

-Below, you can find step by step instruction how to configure this.
+Below, you can find step by step instruction how to setup this setting correctly.

 ##### Step #1 | Setting Travel Address
 To set a travel address use **/settraveladdress** command where the value is the full address, for example:
 >/settraveladdress Eindhoven Centraal, 5612 AZ Eindhoven

 Once the address is set, its time to define the distance and/or the travel time settings.

 ##### Step #2 | Setting Commute Mode
 Set how do you commute.
 It used to measure the maximum commute time from the house to the travel address.